hjtejuco123/CS0032-DS/Case 2 /readme.md

 ## **Step 5: Prototype and Test**
 1. **Prototype**
-   - Build a minimum viable product (MVP) that includes core functionalities such as user registration, book browsing, and order placement.
+   - Build a MLP (Minimum Lovable Product) that includes core functionalities such as user registration, book browsing, and order placement.

 2. **Testing**
    - Perform unit testing, integration testing, and end-to-end testing.